softwaremill/java-kafka-connectivity/README.md

 Micronaut
 ---------------
-Micronaut version of Kafka consumer can be started by running `MicronautApplicaiton` class.
+The Micronaut version of Kafka consumer can be started by running `MicronautApplicaiton` class.
 As in Sppring Boot example, here you can find some code commented out as well.

 Akka Streams
 ---------------